numpy/numpy/doc/source/reference/random/upgrading-pcg64.rst

 credit <https://github.com/numpy/numpy/issues/13635#issuecomment-506088698>`_,
 she had developed a stronger output function in response to related discussions during the long birth of the new `BitGenerator` system.
-We NumPy developers (mostly me, Robert Kern, to be clear where the blame lies) chose to be "conservative" and use the XSL-RR variant that had undergone a longer period of testing at that time.
+We NumPy developers chose to be "conservative" and use the XSL-RR variant that had undergone a longer period of testing at that time.
 The DXSM output function adopts a "xorshift-multiply" construction used in strong integer hashes that has much better avalanche properties than the XSL-RR output function.
 While there are "pathological" pairs of increments that induce "bad" additive constants that relate the two streams, the vast majority of pairs induce "good" additive constants that make the merely-distinct streams of LCG states into practically-independent output streams.
-Indeed, now the claim I once made about `PCG64` is actually true of `PCG64DXSM`: collisions are possible, but both streams have to simultaneously be both "close" in the 128 bit state space *and* "close" in the 127-bit increment space, so the negligible chance of colliding in the 128-bit internal `SeedSequence` pool is more likely.
+Indeed, now the claim we once made about `PCG64` is actually true of `PCG64DXSM`: collisions are possible, but both streams have to simultaneously be both "close" in the 128 bit state space *and* "close" in the 127-bit increment space, so the negligible chance of colliding in the 128-bit internal `SeedSequence` pool would be more likely.
 The DXSM output function is more computationally intensive than XSL-RR, but some optimizations in the LCG more than make up for the performance hit on most machines, so `PCG64DXSM` is a good, safe upgrade.
 There are, of course, an infinite number of stronger output functions that one could consider, but most will have a greater computational cost, and the DXSM output function has now received many CPU cycles of testing via ``PractRand`` at this time.